Global Deaths Pass 800,000, Cases Above 23 Million: Virus Update

 Key Developments:

-• European countries’ increased testing and better protection of vulnerable people has cut deaths

-• U.K. Prime Minister Boris Johnson’s vow to get children back to school is leading to worry the country is walking into another crisis
+• Boris Johnson’s vow to get children back to school is causing dread in the U.K.

 • CDC updates guidance for schools to handle sick kids